Eight-dimensional space

-In mathematics, a sequence of n real numbers can be understood as a location in n-dimensional space.
-When n = 8, the set of all such locations is called 8-dimensional space.
+Eight-dimensional (8D) space is a sequence of n real numbers (when n = 8) that can be understood as a location in n-dimensional space.
 Often such spaces are studied as vector spaces, without any notion of distance.
 Eight-dimensional Euclidean space is eight-dimensional space equipped with the Euclidean metric.

 More generally the term may refer to an eight-dimensional vector space over any field, such as an eight-dimensional complex vector space, which has 16 real dimensions.
 It may also refer to an eight-dimensional manifold such as an 8-sphere, or a variety of other geometric constructions.

 Geometry

 8-polytope

 A polytope in eight dimensions is called an 8-polytope.
 The most studied are the regular polytopes, of which there are only three in eight dimensions: the 8-simplex, 8-cube, and 8-orthoplex.
 A broader family are the uniform 8-polytopes, constructed from fundamental symmetry domains of reflection, each domain defined by a Coxeter group.
 Each uniform polytope is defined by a ringed Coxeter-Dynkin diagram.
 The 8-demicube is a unique polytope from the D_{8} family, and 4_{21}, 2_{41}, and 1_{42} polytopes from the E_{8} family.